 What is the Great British Insulation Scheme?

 GBIS is government-funded and aims to help eligible households save around £300 a year on energy bills.
-About 300,000 people can benefit from free or reduced-cost insulation through this scheme.
+Around 300,000 people can benefit from free or reduced-cost insulation through this scheme.

-- You’re on qualifying benefits, and you are a homeowner with an EPC of D to G
+- You’re on qualifying benefits, and you’re a homeowner with an EPC rating of D to G

-- You privately rent your home and have an EPC of D or E
+- You privately rent your home and have an EPC rating of D or E

-- You are a homeowner and have an EPC rating of D or lower and a council tax band of A to D in England and A to E in both Wales and Scotland
+- You are a homeowner and have an EPC rating of D or lower and a council tax band of A to D in England, or A to E in both Wales and Scotland

 If you qualify, you will receive one insulation upgrade which will either be free or may require a small contribution to the cost of installation.